nkabbara/nkabbara.github.io/books/internal-time.md

 ## TL;DR

-If my lifestyle doesnt't require that I get up at a specific time, then maintaining a shifted schedule is perfectly fine as long as it's stable and regular to get all the other inner clocks aligned.
+If my lifestyle doesn't require that I get up at a specific time, then maintaining a shifted schedule is perfectly fine as long as it's stable and regular to get all the other inner clocks aligned.

 Midsleep[^1] and sleep length are independent of each other.
-Oversleeping or underdersleeping are not what's being discussed here.
+Oversleeping or under sleeping are not what's being discussed here.
 Currently, I need around 8 hours.

 If I want to maintain a social[^4] clock and sun clock friendly schedule without using an alarm, I have to expose myself daily to ample natural light as early (inner clock early) as possible for as long as possible.
-Same for resetting a late schedule if needed.
+After dusk, avoid blue light completely.
+Same for resetting a late schedule if needed[^5].

 [^4]: social as in work, or activities with non late chronotypes.
+[^5]: I've tested on a [camping trip](/camping-sierra-de-la-ventana) recently and it actually worked!

 ## Full Version

-There are at least three clocks that we're explosed to: **sun clock, inner clock and social clock.**
+There are at least three clocks that we're exposed to: **sun clock, inner clock and social clock.**

 **Sun clock** is one of the few predictable things on earth.
 It's defined by the rotation of the earth around itself.
 It completes the rotation in about 24 hours.

-**Our inner clock** (biological clock, circadian clock), is really a thing: a cluster of about 20,000 nuerons (size of a grain of rice) located above where the optic nerves cross in the brain.
-It rarely matches the 24 hour sun clock; it tracks a shorter day or a longer day **depending on what genese you inherited from your parents**.
+**Our inner clock** (biological clock, circadian clock), is really a thing: a cluster of about 20,000 neurons (size of a grain of rice) located above where the optic nerves cross in the brain.
+It rarely matches the 24 hour sun clock; it tracks a shorter day or a longer day **depending on what genes you inherited from your parents**.
 It's more than a clock, it's actually a pathway with inputs, clocks and outputs.
 One of its inputs is the light-dark cycles of the sun clock.
 Some of its outputs are midsleep[^1], body temperature, hunger and hormone regulation.

-[^1]: midsleep is the midpoint between when you go to bed and when you wake up. e.g. if you go to bed at midnight and wake up at 8, your midsleep is 4.
+[^1]: midsleep is the midpoint between when you go to bed and when you wake up. e.g. If you go to bed at midnight and wake up at 8, your midsleep is 4.

 **The social clock** is the time you have to be at work, take the kids to the game, your buddies are at the pub, etc...